What is the Students Advocacy Committee (SAC)?

 Who are the SAC members?

-SAC reps include three advocates from each Medical Student class, (one is the vice president of the class and two community and belonging co-chairs), one from the MD- PhD program, two Graduate students.
-The chair is the Assistant Dean for Students Affairs, and the faculty members are the learning specialist, and the director of the Office of Counseling and Student Development.
+SAC reps include three advocates from each Medical Student class, one student from the MD- PhD program, and two Graduate students.
+Leadership includes the Assistant Dean for Students Affairs, the learning specialist, and the director of the Office of Student Counseling.

 How do advocates become part of the committee?